Welcome to the Info TEST server!

 Supported MFA options are:

-All NRAO Gitlab users will have 4 days (96 hours) from 9AM on Jan.
-27 to enable MFA on their Gitlab account in order to continue using the platform.
-After this 4-day grace period, you will be required to enable MFA on your account before using Gitlab again.
+All NRAO Gitlab users will have to enable MFA on their Gitlab account in order to continue using the platform.
 Users who utilize OpenID Connect to log in to Gitlab using NRAO’s Microsoft Single-Signon (SSO) will still be required to perform MFA on Gitlab.
 Due to technical limitations of the software, it is not possible to exclude OpenID Connect logins from the MFA requirement.
 We apologize for this minor inconvenience.

-In addition to the MFA changes, NRAO Gitlab will begin enforcing strength requirements on SSH keys as well.
-The following key length requirements will be in place for NRAO Gitlab starting Jan.
-27.
+In addition to the MFA changes, NRAO Gitlab enforces strength requirements on SSH keys as well.
+The following key types and minimum-lengths are permitted:

 Note that ED25519 keys offer improved performance over RSA keys and are recommended for maximum security.